j-quinn01/LSE-DS105-Movie-Directors/notebooks/README.md

 # Notebooks directory

-"LSE_DS105L_merged_project.ipynb" is the group's data analysis
+"LSE_DS105L_merged_project.ipynb" is the group's data analysis.

-"tmdb.ipynb" is the code to collect the data for TMDB
+"tmdb.ipynb" is the code to collect the data for TMDB.

-"LSE_DS105L_Grp_project_ver_2_rotten_tomatoes.ipynb" is the code to collect the data for Rotten Tomatoes
+"LSE_DS105L_Grp_project_ver_2_rotten_tomatoes.ipynb" is the code to collect the data for Rotten Tomatoes.

+"template-notebook.ipynb" is the code to collect the data for IMDb.